Skip to main content

 authcloudbase.auth.AppSee details

-This section can basically refer to WeDa Client Permissions API, used via wedaClient.auth
+This section can basically refer to the WeDa Client Permissions API, used via wedaClient.auth

 2.4.1 wedaClient.auth.currentUser